 The teaching of Arabic Language in AAESS follows the rules and regulations of the Ministry of Education in the UAE.
-Arabic Language is an obligatory subject for all students regardless of nationality.
-According to the Ministry of Education regulations, students are defined by reference to their passport as being or a non native Arabic speaker.

 The teaching of Arabic Language at AAESS follows the rules and regulations of the Ministry of Education in the UAE.
 Arabic Language is an obligatory subject for all students regardless of nationality.
 According to the Ministry of Education regulations, students are defined by reference to their passport as being a native or a non-native Arabic speaker.